 Lambert, who is finishing her own book on slow reading, says that the term “invokes what the ‘New Critics’ of the 1940s and 1950s called ‘Close Reading.’
 But with this term I also want to signal my affinity with the contemporary ‘Slow Food’ movement, because great art, like a great meal, nourishes us in so many ways.”

-“Slow Reading” is in its second season at the Library, and Lambert started the fall session with stories largely culled from The Norton Anthology of Short Fiction.
-September meetings delved into works by the late Flannery O’Connor and Tim O’Brien.
+“Slow Reading” is in its third season at the Library, and Lambert started the spring session with stories largely culled from The Norton Anthology of Short Fiction.
+The January meeting delved into works by Nathaniel Hawthorne.

-The Monday programs are from 2:00-4:00 p.m. in the Library’s first-floor Community Room (next to the café), and they will resume in the spring with George Saunders as the featured author.
+The Monday programs are from 2:00-4:00 p.m. in the Library’s first-floor Community Room (next to the café).
 For further information, email firstname.lastname@example.org.